COMS W4167 Computer Animation

 Late submissions lose 1% per six minutes of lateness.
 For example: a submission that is two hours late is penalized 20%, and a submission that is ten hours late receives no credit.
 Rationale: Since weekly milestones build on each other, we must ensure that all students begin each week at an equal playing field.
 By enforcing a strict lateness policy, we will be able to post the solution to each milestone shortly after it is due, thereby enabling students to build on a solid foundation in the following week.

 Plan ahead.
 The only exception to this policy is a documented medical emergency.
-In order to ensure fair grading, exceptions are not possible for holidays, sport meets, theater appearances, indigestion, etc. Plan ahead.
+In order to ensure fair grading, exceptions are not possible for holidays, sport meets, theater appearances, indigestion, job interviews, etc. Plan ahead.

 Curving and Final Grade: This class will *not* be curved down.
 A student achieving a certain percentage grade has a guaranteed minimum letter grade.
 We reserve the right to curve all grades uniformly upward (improving your letter grade) subject to our discretion.
-The minimum grade distribution for this class will be given by evaluating the student's numerical grade, after adjusting for lateness, pardon, and extra credit, following the table
+The minimum grade distribution for this class will be given by evaluating the student's numerical grade, after adjusting for lateness and extra credit, following the table

 - A: 90% or higher